Ludini1/max-finder-system-verilog/README.md

 A System Verilog module for finding the largest value from a set of inputs.
-It is completely combinational and parameterizable to your needs.
+It is completely combinational and parameterizable to your needs. max_finder.sv only returns the largest value as an output. max_index_finder.sv returns both the largest value and the index of the largest value as two separate outputs.